Aïmen Moueffek: Club career

 Born in Vienne, Isère, Moueffek first played in the Amicale Laïque de Saint-Maurice-L'Exil.
 He later joined the Cascol club from Oullins, before arriving in Saint-Étienne during the 2011–12 season.

 After winning the Coupe Gambardella in 2019, he signed his first professional contract in July 2019.

-After some successful performances in the 2020 summer friendlies, Moueffek made his professional debut for Saint-Étienne on the 17 September 2020.
+After some successful performances in the 2020 summer friendlies, Moueffek made his professional debut for Saint-Étienne on 17 September 2020.

 International career

-Born in France, Moueffek is of Moroccan descent.
-He is a youth international for France.
+Born in France to Moroccan parents, Moueffek holds French and Moroccan nationalities.
+He played for the France U16s in 2017.
+He decided to change his sporting nationality during 2023, changing from French to Moroccan.
+In October 2023, he was called up to the Morocco U23s for a set of friendlies.